 Where required, we share your information across the University and with our commercial subsidiaries.

 The University will not sell, license or trade your personal information without your consent.
 We will not share your personal information with others unless they are acting under our instructions or we are required to do so by law (for example, to government bodies and law enforcement agencies, examining bodies, regulatory and investigatory authorities).
 As a University, Cranfield has a statutory requirement to report data to higher education funding and regulatory bodies and their designated agencies including HESA, Jisc and Graduate Outcomes.

 We also sometimes share your personal data with trusted third parties.
-Here’s the notice we apply to those organisations to keep your data safe and protect your privacy:
+When sharing your data with third parties we require those organisations to keep your data safe and protect your privacy.
+That is;